HarteleyS/Face-Mask-Classifier-with-AgeandGender-Estimation/README.md

 IT IS RECOMMENDED TO OPEN THIS FILE ON GITHUB, BECAUSE THIS FILE INCLUDE IMAGES

+The files on the zipped folder only contain the main code fore the application and notebook for training the CNN models.
+Necessary files can be found by following the guide below.

 All the files can be found on Google Drive: https://drive.google.com/drive/folders/1NPNusl3vAaxsbTx9I-TOlymqrUzEVU_8?usp=sharing

 File Directories: